Deutsches Turn- und Sportfest 1938: Symbolism of the event

 The Deutsches Turn- und Sportfest was a highly political event, attended by many high-ranking Nazi officials.

 The event was presided over by Reichssportführer (NSRL leader) Hans von Tschammer und Osten and the patron of the festival, Reich minister of the interior Wilhelm Frick.
 Adolf Hitler and other high-ranking personalities of the Third Reich attended the inaugural venue of the games.
 During this occasion Hitler gave a speech from the balcony of Hotel Monopol in Breslau.

 The event and its celebration of Germanism, as well as the choice of Dr. Wilhelm Frick to lead it, was part of the creation of a war-preparation atmosphere by the Nazi state.
-Minister of the Interior Frick was the spearheader of Germany's rearmament in violation of the Versailles Treaty.
+Minister of the Interior Frick spearheaded Germany's rearmament in violation of the Versailles Treaty.
 His inaugural speech was full of war symbolism, setting the mood for the events that would culminate the following year with the invasion of nearby Poland, then just a few miles to the east of Breslau.

 Viciously attacked and fanatically defended, the city of Breslau would suffer much destruction towards the end of World War II.